Processed food to Japan

 - Growing cities: There is a growing demand for high quality, gourmet and uniquely packaged food products in some of Japan’s major cities.
 For example, as Japan’s overall population continues to decline, Tokyo’s population is expected to expand.

-- Processed products based on crops, meat, dairy, grains.
+- processed products based on Australian grown crops, meat, dairy, grains

 A large number of domestic manufacturers source ingredients such as dairy products, wheat, crops and fruit from Australia.